 I slapped the scope on my SIG SAUER 716 DMR and headed out to the range.

 It definitely adds a bit of bulk and weight to the rifle, clocking in at damn near two and a half pounds.
-On a lightweight build — where the rifle itself might only weigh five pounds — a 50 percent weight increase in weight is substantial, maybe even unacceptable.
-On a heavy long range rifle like the ones I was using it’s not a major consideration.
+On a lightweight build — where the rifle itself might only weigh five pounds — a 50-percent weight increase in weight is substantial, maybe even unacceptable.
+On a heavy long-range rifle with ammo like the ones I was using, it’s not a major consideration.

 The clarity of the glass was excellent.
-Even on a cloudy day I could still see the target and every hole I had placed on it.
+Even on a cloudy day I could still see the target and every hole I had placed on it without a spotting scope.

 The scope is a First Focal Plane (FFP) scope.
 The markings on the reticle remain the same size relative to the target no matter the magnification.
-I really prefer these kinds of scopes because I don’t have to make any guesses about how high to hold at a given magnification level to hit my distant target, I can calculate it and hold directly using the reticle markings.
+I really prefer these kinds of scopes because I don’t have to make any guesses about how high to hold at a given magnification level to hit my distant target as with an SFP, I can calculate it and hold directly using the reticle markings.

-I also like the way the central aiming point: a single single dot surrounded by open space.
+I also like the way the central aiming point looks — a single single dot surrounded by open space.
 A lot of reticle designers like to clutter that area, obscuring the target and making it hard to get a really accurate shot.
 SIG SAUER’s approach is my new favorite.

-I ran the scope through the usual tests (including a box test for turret tracking) and it performed perfectly.
+I ran the scope through the usual tests (including moving the elevation dial/windage dial in a box test for turret tracking) and it performed perfectly.
 No matter what gun I put it on in the weeks following, the scope made shooting distant targets so easy it felt like cheating.

 SIG SAUER wants $2,759 for the TANGO6 4-24X50mm optic in this configuration.
-There are cheaper scopes in the same magnification and performance range; the Leupold VX-6HD springs to mind.
+There are cheaper scopes in the same magnification and long-range-shooting performance range; the Leupold VX-6HD springs to mind, plus others by Vortex, Burris, Nightforce, and others.
 But they don’t have the bells and whistles of the SIG SAUER product.

-Is the SIG scope worth big bucks?
+Is the SIG scope worth being on your wishlist?
 There’s either something missing on their similarly priced competitors or something SIG’s scope does better — with one notable exception (see Overall Rating).
 So yes, it’s money well spent.
 Just make sure you buy extra batteries.